scopatz/hdf5-is-for-lovers/flmake/scopatz_scipy2012_flmake.rst

 .. break

-The boundry is fuzzy, but...
+The boundary is fuzzy, but...

 .. break